patchlevel/event-sourcing/docs/aggregate.md

 > This is because only events are stored in the database and as long as no events exist,
 > nothing happens.

-Info: A CommandBus system is not necessary, only recommended.
+> :book: A CommandBus system is not necessary, only recommended.
-The interaction can also easily take place in a controller or service.
+> The interaction can also easily take place in a controller or service.

-Info: You can find more about repositories in the chapter `Repository`.

 ## Event